laulilaura/laulilaura/README.md

 # Laura

-I'm currently in my 4th year of scholarship in Computer Science and Management at Polytech Engineering School in Montpellier 🇫🇷 🥐
+I am currently in my 4th year of engineering school in computer science and management at Polytech Montpellier 🇫🇷 🥐

 🚨[LOOKING FOR AN INTERNATIONAL INTERSHIP](#work-experience)